Project-MONAI/VISTA/README.md

 ## Overview

-MONAI Versatile Imaging Segmen-Tation and Annotation (VISTA) is a platform solution for deploying medical segmentation foundation models.
-This section provides a MONAI Label integration of APIs and sample apps.
-The integration is a server-client system that facilitates interactive medical image segmentation using AI models such as segment anything medical model (SAMM) or other prompt-based annotation algorithms.

-MONAI VISTA - MONAI Label integration is an intelligent open-source ecosystem that enables users to create and deploy vision foundation models, especially for medical segmentation.
-It provides interfaces of class- and point prompts that AI models can take as input.
-The integration also provides sample 3D Slicer plugin UIs.
+MONAI VISTA provides domain-specific workflows for building and utilizing foundation models for medical image segmentation.
+It leverages state-of-the-art deep learning technology to establish a new collaborative approach for developing robust and versatile segmentation models and applications.

+This repository hosts the ongoing effort of building MONAI VISTA and is currently under active development.

 <div align="center"> <img src="./assets/imgs/montage.png" width="800"/> </div>

 ## MONAI Label Integration
+This section provides MONAI Label integration and sample apps.
+The integration is a server-client system that facilitates interactive medical image segmentation using VISTA via the sample 3D slicer plugin.

 ### Installation

 MONAI VISTA models are integrated based on [MONAI Label](https://docs.monai.io/projects/label/en/latest/index.html#).
 Start using MONAI Label locally and run the installation with your familiar visualization tools.
 Stable version software represents the currently tested and supported visualization tools with the latest release of MONAI Label.

 Refer to [MONAI Label installation](https://docs.monai.io/projects/label/en/latest/installation.html) page for details.
 For milestone releases, users can install from PyPl with the command: